Yuki Sato (wrestler): Japanese independent circuit (2005–present)

 After training with Dick Togo and debuting in one of his Super Crew events, Sato started working as an independent wrestler and wandered around Michinoku Pro Wrestling, Dramatic Dream Team, El Dorado Wrestling, Dragon Gate, Pro Wrestling Zero1 and Kaientai Dojo, in all of them wrestling under his true name.
 In March 2009, he was given in Michinoku Pro the gimmick of Kenbai, a traditional onikenbai dancer.
-He also became a member of Big Japan Pro Wrestling's undercard division.
+He also became a member of Big Japan Pro Wrestling's under-card.